Expand the section navigation mobile menu

 The OU Pledge

 At Oakland University, “career readiness” isn’t a catchphrase; it’s a concept that’s woven into your OU student experience via the Strategic Vision 2030’s Student Success pathway.
-One year ago, Oakland University launched The OU Pledge — our commitment to provide undergraduate students with opportunities for meaningful, hands-on learning through internships, service learning, research and/or community engagement opportunities.
+One year ago, Oakland University launched The OU Pledge — our commitment to provide undergraduate students with opportunities for meaningful, hands-on learning.
 You’ll augment your academic knowledge with experience-based learning that fuels your ability to make substantive professional contributions.
 From day one at OU, you’ll be empowered to take risks, believe in yourself and contribute to the community as an innovator, creative or caregiver.

 Transcript